 - Regular granulated sugar or brown sugar can be used in place of the coconut sugar.
 Just be sure to mix the sugar, cinnamon, and cloves together before sprinkling over the cinnamon rolls.

 - In my experience, it is best to let dough rise 30 minutes prior to refrigerating.
-You can skip this step and place directly in refrgerator for a slow rise over night.
+You can skip this step and place directly in refrigerator for a slow rise over night.
 The next morning, remove the cinnamon rolls from the fridge and let rise for 30 minutes before baking.

 - To make these cinnamon rolls immediately, let dough rise for 1 hour after cutting and placing in pan and then bake as directed.

 - Do not omit the cloves.
 The tiny bit of ground cloves gives these cinnamon rolls a warm, deep flavor.

 - The little bit of lemon juice added to the cream cheese glaze, adds the perfect bit of acidic balance to the sweetness of the cinnamon roll.

 What is the best way to reheat baked cinnamon rolls?

 If you have cinnamon rolls leftover, store in the refrigerator for 2-3 days.
 To reheat cinnamon rolls, preheat oven to 300 degree oven and bake for 10-15 minutes until warmed through or in the microwave for 45 seconds.

 Can you freeze Cinnamon Rolls?